Retaliation Attorneys in Indianapolis

 A severance agreement can prohibit you from being able to sue your employer for retaliation, discrimination, harassment, or other unlawful conduct.
 If you have been offered severance, it is important to know whether it is because your employer has acted unlawfully and whether the compensation being offered is fair and reasonable under the circumstances.

 Even if you ultimately decide to accept a severance offer, you should be aware of what you are signing.
 Like any employment contract, your severance may be a long and complicated agreement that can include numerous terms that curb your rights.
 It is important that you know the implications of signing a severance agreement, and whether any of its terms are unreasonable or unduly burdensome on you.

 If you are offered a severance agreement, do not hesitate to consult with an attorney.
 At Cleveland Lehner Cassidy, we can take a look at what you’re offered and advise you of how your employer may be trying to limit their liability.
-Our attorneys fight for clients who experience all kinds of mistreatment at work, so we understand that you may feel vulnerable during this time.
 We’ll treat you with compassion and respect while keeping your best interests in mind.

 Can I File for Unemployment if I Accept Severance Pay?